 Information, announcements, tools, and more for Afterschool Music Program (AMP and mini-AMP) and Camp parents and students

-Once again, thank you for registering for our 2015 Winter Break Camp.
+Once again, thank you for registering for our Day Camp (K-5th grade) or the Performance Workshop (6th grade and up).

 Fees.
 Most of you paid deposits by credit card online.
 If we have your card on file, our system will automatically run your card for the balance of camp early Monday morning, unless you email us to request an alternate payment.
 If you are paying by check, please bring it with you on the first day of camp.
 Checks should be payable to CMC Atlanta.
-The total fees for camp are $180 for half day and $285 for full day.
-Day Passes are $60 per full day, and $45 per half day.
+The total fees for Day Camp are $290 per week for full day, $190 per week for half day; discounts apply via Summer Day Camp Pass for 6 or more weeks of Day Camp attendance.
+The Performance Workshop is $360 per week for full day and $225 per week for half day; discounts apply after two weeks of paid attendance.
+Day Passes are $65 per full day, and $45 per half day for both Day Camps and the Performance Workshop.

 Participation Form.
 We also need a completed Participation Form from all campers.
 This form provides emergency contact and necessary medical information.
 Campers cannot participate in our programs unless this form is completed.
 If you have more than one child, we require a unique form for each one.
 If your child was enrolled in AMP this Spring Term or has already attended camp with us, we do not need another Participation Form unless medical coverage, condition, or emergency contacts have changed.
 You can access the form on our site here.